census-instrumentation/opencensus-website/content/guides/http/_index.md

 HyperText Transfer Protocol(HTTP) is an application-layer protocol for transmitting hypermedia documents, such as HTML [[1]](https://developer.mozilla.org/en-US/docs/Web/HTTP)

-OpenCensus can be used with HTTP packages, frameworks and plugins in the following langauges:
+OpenCensus can be used with HTTP packages, frameworks and plugins in the following languages:

 {{% children %}}